Forensic Accounting

 Software manufacturers have their own implementation teams who can help with the IT side of the implementation.
 They do this work every day, every year, and are the most effective help for system configuration and “server-side” setup.

-Where I can facilitate best is to be an interpreter between the software team and the business: by being able to “speak consultant” I can help ensure the software is configured and tested in a way that actually meets the business needs.
-Generic, out-of-the-box implementations often leave key business needs unmet.
+Where I can facilitate is as an interpreter between the software team and your business . . . by being able to “speak consultant” I can help ensure the software is configured and tested in a way that actually meets your needs.
+Generic, “default” implementations often leave key business needs unmet.

 Can you help us develop internal controls and risk mitigation strategies?